Investor RelationsProduct Login

 Organizations have a number of references to look to in developing their approach, from broad guidance such as the NIST Cybersecurity Framework in the U.S. to detailed practices and specifications from individual providers.
 The validation of adherence to accepted practices, meanwhile, has given rise to a range of providers in various aspects of risk assessment and measurement.

 It’s a dynamic field that is still developing, but as requirements continue to build, a consistent approach to implementation will become increasingly necessary.
 In July 2021, the U.S. Cybersecurity and Infrastructure Security Agency (CISA) introduced a vulnerability disclosure platform pursuant to its Binding Operational Directive (BOD) 20-01, supporting federally mandated vulnerability identification, management and remediation.
-More recently, CISA issued yet another BOD (23-01) requiring that U.S. federal agencies implement automated asset inventory and vulnerability assessment.
-As cyberthreats continue to evolve, the effectiveness of frameworks and the nature of assessing adherence to them must adapt to changes in the threat landscape as well as in defense.
+More recently, CISA issued yet another BOD (23-01) requiring that U.S. federal agencies implement automated asset inventory and cyber security vulnerability assessment.
+As cyberthreats continue to evolve, the effectiveness of frameworks and the nature of assessing adherence to them must adapt to changes in the cyberthreat landscape as well as in cyber defense.
 As these risks — and the actions taken in both the public and private sectors in response — make clear, it has become the obligation of those responsible to the society they serve to raise cybersecurity to a strategic priority.

 Cyberthreats have moved beyond a specialized aspect of risk to a near-ubiquitous priority that must be integrated into risk management frameworks.
 The greatest risks are the unknown unknowns.
 For many years, this described the cybersecurity space.
-However, as defenses mature, unforeseen events are more likely to be unforeseen due to poor modeling of potential risks.
-Issuers should frequently update their policies and practices to address changes in the threat landscape.
+However, as cyber defenses mature, unforeseen events are more likely to be unforeseen due to poor modeling of potential risks.
+Issuers should frequently update their policies and practices to address changes in the cyberthreat landscape.
 Cybersecurity can’t be the sole responsibility of the IT department or the CISO.
 We’ve seen that without proper risk management — that not only protects against an attack but also prepares for the necessary response and recovery following an attack — financial losses can compound, and reputational damage is high.
 Cyberattacks have led to rating changes in multiple sectors including corporates, financial institutions and U.S. public finance.
-As threats multiply, we expect this trend to increase.
+As cyber threats multiply, we expect this trend to increase.

 This report does not constitute a rating action.